aharren/LibComponentLogging-configure/README.md

     /*::lcl_configure:end::*/

 Whenever you change the `Podfile` and that change is related to LibComponentLogging, you can run `lcl_configure pod` again and `lcl_configure` will update the `lcl_config*` files. `lcl_configure` will only touch the managed `/*::lcl_configure:begin::*/`...`/*::lcl_configure:end::*/` sections inside the `lcl_config*` files.

+## LibComponentLoggings-pods

+The `LibComponentLoggings-pods` CocoaPods pod spec can be used to automatically download `lcl_configure` to your project, e.g. create the following `Podfile`:

+    platform :ios, 7
+    pod 'LibComponentLogging-Core'
+    pod 'LibComponentLogging-LogFile'
+    pod 'LibComponentLogging-qlog'
+    pod 'LibComponentLogging-pods'

+After running `pod install`, `lcl_configure` will be available at `Pods/LibComponentLogging-pods/configure/lcl_configure`, e.g. you can run

+    Pods/LibComponentLogging-pods/configure/lcl_configure pod

+to create/update the `lcl_config*` files.

 ## Copyright and License